lmika/oaipmh/docs/UserGuide.md

 - `-A`, `-B`, `-c`, `-f`, `-s`: same as the flags of `list`.
 These are used to select the records to search.

-The query is an RS Expression which, when evaluated to true, will list the URN in the output.
+The query is an [RS expression](#RS Expressions) which, when evaluated to true, will list the URN in the output.
 For more information on RS Expressions, see below.

 Metadata that matches the search expression will be listed to stdout in the following form: